Signed Into Law

 Which agencies enforce HB2073?

-HB2073 is enforced by Local Law Enforcement Agencies, District and County Attorneys and Texas Criminal Courts.
+HB2073 is enforced by District and County Attorneys, Local Law Enforcement Agencies and Texas Criminal Courts.

 Q

-The compliance urgency for HB2073 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2073 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q